 See the Coroner page if the Coroner is involved.

-The Covid pandemic has meant a change to the Registration process.
-Now deaths can be registered over the telephone meaning an end to face to face meetings.
-The death should still be registered in the district where death occurs.
+During the Covid Pandemic deaths were registered over the phone but now must be registered in a to face to face meeting.
+The death should be registered in the district where death occurs.

 Place of Registration

 A death must usually be registered in the district where it occurs (possibly at the home town,

 if death occurs away from home) We will provide the necessary address and times of opening.

 It can be done out of area by declaration at another registry office if it is more convenient though this process may delay proceedings.